Nauz/learndatalogtoday/resources/chapters/chapter-2.md

 where `query` is the query we just saw, and `db` is a database value.
 You can have any number of inputs to a query.

-In the above query, the input pattern variable `?name` is bound to a scalar - a string in this case.
-There are four different kinds of
-input: scalars, tuples, collections and relations.

 ## A quick aside

 Hold on.
 Where does that `$` get used?
 In query, each of these data